 - Use CampusNet to verify your account balance and make your payments.
 You can avoid the lines and still meet all the payment deadlines!

 - We send out courtesy reminder email notices just before a payment due date is approaching.
 Please pay attention to these.
 They will help you avoid late payment fees.
 Not receiving an email, or not reading it in time, doesn't mean your payment isn't due.

 - If you are enrolled in a payment plan: missing a payment, making a late payment or making only a partial payment will result in a $50 late fee being assessed each month.

 - If you are not enrolled in a payment plan: a $100 late fee will be assessed each month your account remains unpaid.
-The first late fee is assessed 14 days after classes begin (In August, January and May) and then the day after a due date each subsequent month.
+Late fees are assessed the day after a due date.

 - Please keep your mailing address current on CampusNet.

 - Update your email address on CampusNet.
 Every student receives a CSU email address.
 You can forward your mail from your CSU account to a personal email account.
 That way you only need to check one place for current information from the University.
 Please note that often an instructor will provide a Blackboard email address to access academic information.
 Your CSU email account (ending with @vikes.csuohio.edu) is the email address utilized by administrative offices, including Treasury Services, to communicate with students.